Academic Progress Policy: How does Crafton calculate the reasonable timeframe? - Crafton Hills College

 How does Crafton calculate the reasonable timeframe?

 Federal regulations require that you complete your academic programs within 150% of the standard time frame for your program.
-At Crafton, 72 units is used as the standard, with 90 attempted units* as the "unit cap" for an A.A./A.S. degree and 120 units is used as the standard for the Bachelor Respiratory Program with 180 attempted units as the unit cap.
+Beginning 2024-2025 at Crafton, 90 units is used as the standard maximum time frame, and "unit cap" for an A.A./A.S. degree and 180 units is used as the standard unit cap for the Bachelor Respiratory Program.

 *The calculation of attempted units includes all coursework completed at Crafton as well as all transferable course-work completed at other institutions.